Search This Blog

 Step 3 - gold lines

 To get an initial reflection effect, I paint two vertical metallic gold lines.
-They both have a gap between the top of the visor and the start of the line and end before the lower edge of the visor.
+They both have a gap between the peak and the start of the line and end before the lower edge of the visor.
 The first is about a third of the way round the visor facing the assumed light source.
 The second is shorter and between that line and the centre line.

 Step 4 - gold dry brush